If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Therefore, it is possible for many crimes to be avoided if people are to seek treatment prior to addiction.
 Education and awareness are extremely crucial in this case, especially in low-income locations and high ratings of violence.
 Addiction is a chronic disease where people lose control of their behavior and sense of good judgment, and there are changes in emotional responses.

-Addiction and Mental Health Treatment in Pompano
+Our Addiction and Mental Health Facilities in Florida

-We offer detox to those needing cocaine addiction treatment, alcohol, opioid, or prescription pill addiction treatment.
+We offer programs to those needing cocaine addiction treatment, alcohol, opioid, or prescription pill addiction treatment.
 Some of our levels of care offer an intensive outpatient program as well as a wonderful partial hospitalization program.

 Sources:

-2. NIDA - Criminal Justice DrugFacts | National Institute on Drug Abuse
+2. National Institute on Drug AbuseCriminal Justice DrugFacts | National Institute on Drug Abuse

-3. ACLU - A Tale of Two Countries
+3. American Civil Liberties UnionA Tale of Two Countries

-4. OJP - Drug Use, Dependence, and Abuse Among State Prisoners and Jail Inmates
+4. U.S. Department of JusticeDrug Use, Dependence, and Abuse Among State Prisoners and Jail Inmates